 HTML Working Group Charter

-To fulfill the promise of XML for applying XHTML to a wide variety of
+To fulfill the promise of XML for applying XHTML to a wide variety

-graphics, synchronized multimedia, and forms.
+vector graphics, synchronized multimedia, and forms.

-The main scope of this charter is to complete the transition from HTML to
+The main scope of this charter is to complete the transition from HTML

-XHTML, carried over from the previous charter.
-This
+to XHTML, carried over from

-document type will include new features such as XForms and XML Events as
+possible.
+This document type will include new features such as XForms

-replacements for legacy HTML/XHTML features.
+and XML Events as replacements for legacy HTML/XHTML features.

-W3C's work on areas such as math, scalable vector graphics, synchronized
+W3C's work on areas such as math, scalable vector graphics,

-multimedia, voice browsing and forms holds great promise for a new generation
+synchronized multimedia, voice browsing and forms holds great

-of Web contents.
-Work is now needed on combining these with XHTML, and for
+promise for a new generation of Web contents.
+Work is now needed on

-W3C to take a leadership role in promoting the resultant document types as
+in promoting the resultant document types as the new baseline for

-the new baseline for Web browser interoperability.
-The HTML Working Group
+Web browser interoperability.
+The HTML Working Group will need to

-will need to collaborate with other Working Groups to assist W3C in reaching
+collaborate with other Working Groups to assist W3C in reaching

 this goal.
-The need for liaison with other related W3C
+The need for liaison with other related

-groups and activities is described below.
+W3C groups and activities is described below.

 The widespread and interoperable deployment of the deliverables listed